 So are you ready to spend a day rafting on the North Fork and having more fun than a barrel of monkeys?
 Check out the North Fork American River virtual tour with a rapid-by-rapid description.
 California State Parks has an excellent site with lots of information about the North Fork of the American River and the surrounding area.
 There is also a North Fork American River Access Map for people interested in exploring the North Fork American River.
 You can also look at current and historic North Fork Flows.

 Trip Photography Package Option – Share your Adventure

 Photos are taken beginning with the safety talk and continue until the end of your trip.
-CD’s are available at the completion of your trip.
-Photos will be shown on the big screen following each trip and during dinner.
+Photos are available for purchase at the completion of your trip.
+Photos will be shown on the big screen following each trip.